wallacelab/carpentriesuga/README.md

 This is the web page for the Carpentries@UGA, to coordinate all Carpentries-related work at the Universitry of Georgia.
 The website theme is based on the [Prologue jekyll theme](https://chrisbobbe.github.io/jekyll-theme-prologue/) from [Chris Bobbe](https://chrisbobbe.github.io).

+# Major site pages
+HTML and markdown pages in the root directory become the major sections on the webpage.
+Index.html (or index.md) is the main landing page.

 # Instructions/guide for where page components are

 1. **Your `_config.yml` file must include the following line or your homepage won't work**: `collections: [sections]`.
 This tells Jekyll to look in the _sections folder (which you will create) for your content and render it all on one page.

-2. **The `_sections` folder** in the root directory contains the major sections.
+2. **The `_sections` folder** in the root directory contains the major sections for the home page.
 Set a cover photo in any of the sections by adding `cover-photo: path/to/photo.jpg` and `cover-photo-alt: your alt text here` to the section's frontmatter.
 (Photos are currently stored in assets/images)

 All new sections should be added as html or Markdown documents in the `_sections` folder.
 The following section variables can be set with [frontmatter](https://jekyllrb.com/docs/frontmatter/):
 - `title` (required)